nthauvin/ld46_keep_coron_alive/README.md

 *Disclaimer*:
 This game is a way to show the effects of people moves and lockdowns during a contagion, not an incentive to see people get sick or die.

+Uses Symbola.otf from George Douros https://dn-works.com/ufas/ so that unicode symbols are displayed the same for everyone.